Sarcoma UK

 Gastrointestinal stromal tumour usually forms on the stomach or the upper intestine.
 Occasionally it is found lower down the GI system.
 It is a cancer of the cells which form the structure of the stomach and intestine, not a cancer of the linings of the organ itself (that would be a carcinoma).
 This means that it is usually painless and until it causes a swelling, or discomfort by pressing on other organs, or ruptures causing blood loss and anaemia, it may remain undetected.

-The disease is resistant to radiotherapy and traditional chemotherapies and until recently survival beyond a year with advanced GIST was very rare.
-When Glivec was first made available to advanced and metastatic GIST patients in 2000 the prospect of survival for this group of patients changed almost overnight - it has been one of the great success stories of cancer research.
+The disease is resistant to radiotherapy and traditional chemotherapies.
+Until Glivec was first made available to advanced and metastatic GIST patients in 2000 the prospect of long-term survival for this group of patients was very poor indeed.

-Glivec can have a role treating tumours prior to initial surgery.
-The surgeon would hope to reduce the size of tumours so that he needs to remove less tissue during the operation.
+When a GIST is diagnosed early the consultant may seek to treat the patient with Glivec prior to surgery.
 This is not a licensed use of the drug but may be permitted under certain trial conditions.
 There is some evidence that in this case surgery can be less radical and patients can recover quicker and more completely.